danielpiyo/Apache-kafka-CSV/README.md

 **Creating Kafka Producer**

-Basically, there are four steps to create a java producer, as discussed earlier:
+Basically, there are four steps to create a java producer:

 1. Create producer properties
 2. Create the producer